uvarc/rc-website/content/post/maintenance-announcement.md

 summary = "Learn what you need to know about the Sept.
 17, 2019 maintenance."
 +++

 <p class=lead>Rivanna was down for maintenance on Tuesday, September 17.
-The items below summarize the changes that may impact the users of th Rivanna.
+The items below summarize the changes that may impact the users of Rivanna.
 </p>

 ## I.  **Changes to scratch**

-System engineers have installed a new /scratch system, and have transferred any files/data that were less than 90 days old from the old scratch system to the new /scratch system.
+System engineers have installed a new `/scratch` file system, and have transferred to the new system any files/data that were less than 90 days old on the former scratch system (now called `/oldscratch`).
-Files older than 90 days must be transferred manually from /oldscratch to the new system.
+Files older than 90 days must be transferred manually from `/oldscratch` to the `/scratch`.
 Instructions for tranferring your files are available here.
-RC staff will be in Brown Library, room 145 from 3 to 5 p.m. on Wednesday, September 18 offering technical support for those who need help moving their files from /oldscratch to /scratch.
+RC staff will be in Brown Library, room 145, from 3 to 5 p.m. on Wednesday, September 18, offering technical support for those who need help moving their files to `/scratch`.

 ## II.  **Updates to software modules**
-### * _New and updated modules_:
+### _New and updated modules_:
     The following software modules either replace older versions or are new to Rivanna:

     - pgi/19.7